unaip1996/unaip1996/README.md

 ### 👋 About me

-I am a **Software Engineer** with **over 4 years of professional experience** building scalable web applications and RESTful APIs[cite: 3].
-After a strategic pause to complete my **Bachelor's Degree in Computer Engineering** (September 2026)[cite: 3], I bring a strong foundation in software architecture, clean code (SOLID), and relational databases[cite: 3].
+I am a **Software Engineer** with **over 4 years of professional experience** building scalable web applications and RESTful APIs.
+After a strategic pause to complete my **Bachelor's Degree in Computer Engineering** (September 2026), I bring a strong foundation in software architecture, clean code (SOLID), and relational databases.

-I excel at taking features end-to-end—from concept to production—while improving performance and maintainability[cite: 3].
+I excel at taking features end-to-end—from concept to production—while improving performance and maintainability.

 ---